Changissnz/political_commentary_with_anecdotes__08-19-2026/README.md

 empiricism for embarking on objectives.
 Is it insane to think that the minds of every person that matters have already been at least half-made up?
 That's the question, not just for me.

+**I did not include personal anecdotes in this series because of Italian culture.
+I read somewhere once of a professor of Italian heritage that loved using anecdotes in his lectures.
+Culture.
+What culture.**

 **If you make a humble man feel like a stranger in his own country, he'll resign in the boundaries given to him.
 If you do the same to a woman, she'll become a prostitute.**